Java for Artificial Intelligence: The Best AI Programming Language

 Factors that make Java a go-to language for AI solutions

 Java is known for its ease of use.
-Although simplicity and efficiency don’t always go hand in hand, that’s by no means the case when it comes to Java.
+Although simplicity and efficiency don’t always go hand in hand, that’s not the case in Java.

 Other programming languages don’t quite cut it when it comes to simplicity.
 And this is one of the primary reasons why they come up short compared to their more popular counterpart.